miguel-kjh/Sylvia/data/nlu.md

 - I need a quick quote, please
 - I want a quick quote
 - get a quick quote
-- get a quick quote
-- get a quick quote
 - i need a quick quote
-- I need a new quick quote
 - i need a new quick quote
+- I need a budget quickly
+- Could you offer me a quick quote?
+- I need a budget as quickly as possible
+- please give me a quick quote

 ## intent:ask_for_quote
 - I need a quote,please